tinacms/tina.io/content/blog/a-b-test-with-tina.md

 }
 ```

-The A/B experiment is now ready to use and you can test it by running it locally, you have a 50% chance of landing on `home-b` so you may need to delete your cookie each time.
+The A/B experiment is now ready to use, and you can test it by running it locally.
+You have a 50% chance of landing on `home-b`, so you may need to delete your cookie each time.

 ## How to keep up to date with Tina?

-The best way to keep up with Tina is to subscribe to our newsletter, we send out updates every two weeks.
-Updates include new features, what we have been working on, blog posts you may have missed, and so much more!
+The best way to keep up with Tina is to subscribe to our newsletter.
+We send out updates every two weeks.
+Updates include new features, what we have been working on, blog posts you may have missed, and more!

 You can subscribe by following this link and entering your email: [https://tina.io/community/](https://tina.io/community/)

 ### Tina Community Discord

-Tina has a community [Discord](https://discord.com/invite/zumN63Ybpf) that is full of Jamstack lovers and Tina enthusiasts.
-When you join you will find a place:
+Tina has a community [Discord](https://discord.com/invite/zumN63Ybpf) full of Jamstack lovers and Tina enthusiasts.
+When you join, you will find a place:

 - To get help with issues
 - Find the latest Tina news and sneak previews